Top 20 Company Headshots Examples to Elevate Your Professional Image

 A file delivery plan with naming conventions

-One quick story from our crew: a large Midtown shoot ran into trouble when half the team got stuck during a morning delay.
-We adjusted the order on the fly, photographed the people who were present, and used buffer time to accommodate late arrivals.
+One typical scenario involves a large shoot where half the team got stuck during a morning delay.
+The order was adjusted on the fly, photographing those present first and using buffer time for late arrivals.
 Nobody missed their slot.
-The images delivered on schedule.
-That is the job.
+The images were delivered on schedule.

 Ownership and usage are straightforward.
 Clients receive: